vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/03-configuration-drift.md

 After completing the lab, you will be able to:

--   Describe an example scenario of *Configuratiodn Drift*
+-   Describe an example scenario of *Configuration Drift* that can occur on a modern orchestration platform.
--   Describe a scheme of how to avoid *Configuratiodn Drift*
+-   Describe a method avoiding *Configuration Drift* while running on a modern orchestration platform.

 ## Get started